 Draw a ghost face on the balloon, and fill it with about 1 Tablespoon of baking soda.
 Fill the water bottle with about half a cup of vinegar.
 Attach the balloon to the top of the water bottle, lift the balloon so that the baking soda falls into the water bottle, and watch the magic happen!

-Here’s a second one, done with a pink balloon for three-year-old Lily.
+These process photos were taken using a pink balloon for three-year-old Lily.
 The pink-ness makes it a particularly friendly ghost, I think. :)

 Emma used our small camera to capture the entire thing on video: